We envision a future where Resynergi AMP Modules tackle plastic waste in the world's most challenging environments.

 Fractional Chief Engineering Officer

-Jay Schabel is an accomplished entrepreneur, business owner, leader and advisor with over 25 years of experience delivering innovative technologies to revenue and mobilizing successful businesses.
-With multiple patents to his name, Jay actively seeks out ways to solve problems and differentiate the competition.
+Jay Schabel is an accomplished entrepreneur, business owner, leader and advisor with over 30 years of experience delivering innovative technologies to market and monetizing successful businesses.
+With multiple patents to his credit, he helps companies spark innovative ways to solve problems and differentiate the business.

 Mario Carrillo